jeyanandhini/phase-1-BHAGYASREE200/progress.md

  9. DAY 9: normal class .
  10. [DAY 10](https://www.keybr.com/)
         Typing practice
  11. DAY 11 : today we made a toastmasters meet .
              and finally access to the domain .
+ 12. DAY 12 : Discussed more about pointers and many questions were raised and solved in QUESTION.md .